keenanwoodall/keenanwoodall.com/about.md

 # Hey, my name is Keenan.

 I'm a self-taught developer and have been using Unity since I was 16 years old.
-I love the potential of having an interactive medium and am excited to be working in it.
-I'm passionate about video games and hope to innovate the field someday.
+I love the potential of the interactive medium and am excited to be a part of it.
+I'm passionate about video games and am working to innovate the field